varigence/docs/bimlflex/technology-ssis/ssis-on-prem-sql-server.md

 Once the BDV entities are modeled we will need to deploy the structures.
 For this we use BimlStudio.
 By default, BimlStudio will attempt to build all our artifacts.
 Before we can do that we will require that the entities exist else we will get an error when attempting to validate the SSIS packages.
 This is resolved by first generating and executing the [Create Tables Script] before building.
 BimlStudio will also build an SSDT project should you want the ability to deploy via DACPAC or publish directly from Visual Studio.
 The following section outlines the steps required to add new BDV entities (PITs and/or BRGs) to the Data Vault.

 > [!IMPORTANT]
-> Please ensure you follow prior deployment guides for STG, PSA, and RDV.
+> Please ensure you follow prior deployment guides for STG, PSA, and DV.

 #### Manually Deploy Tables